 4. What are your fees?

 Most personal injury lawyers charge clients a contingency fee, which means they earn a percentage of the amount that is recovered if you have a positive outcome for your case.
-Injury attorneys’ contingency fees are known to typically range anywhere from 25 percent to 40 percent, but asking an attorney directly what fee they collect is likely the best way to be sure.
+Injury attorneys’ contingency fees are known to typically range anywhere from 33 percent to 40 percent, but asking an attorney directly what fees they collect up front is likely the best way to be sure.